EpicGrowth/Satoshi-Learning-Next/docs/LEARN_PATH_SYSTEM.md

    - Maintain consistent styling with the original sats.sv site
    - Use the defined color variables for Bitcoin/Lightning paths
    - Test both light and dark mode appearances

+This document serves as the authoritative reference for the learning path system implementation.